What is a Masters degree?

 Masters degrees at a glance

-• Level 7 postgraduate qualification.
+• Qualification: postgraduate

-• Taught or research courses available.
+• Type: taught or research

 Masters degrees shouldn't be confused with the Scottish Master of Arts (MA), which is an undergraduate degree awarded by certain universities.

-How long is a Masters degree in the UK?
+How long is a UK Masters degree?

-Full-time Masters usually involve one or two years of study, while part-time programmes last between two and four years.
+Full-time Masters courses usually involve one or two years of study, while part-time programmes last between two and four years.

 What's the difference between undergraduate and postgraduate study?